 Podcast teaching and training

-- Founder and lead of Podcast Maker Weekend at the annual London Podcast Festival (September 2017-)
+- Founder and lead of Podcast Maker Weekend at the annual London Podcast Festival: September 2017, 2018, 2019 (with a team of volunteers), 2020 (with Sarah Myles of Rise and Shine).

-- Curated a series of weekly Podcast Maker Livestreams (April 2020-) to give international podcasters (in the UK, Italy, France, Australia, USA, and Canada) a platform for sharing ideas.
+- Curated a series of weekly Podcast Maker Livestreams (April-July 2020) to give international podcasters (in the UK, Italy, France, Australia, USA, and Canada) a platform for sharing ideas.

 - Music and Podcasting at the Vancouver Podcast Festival (November 2019)